Skip to content

 autofix: false

-semgrepLogin: false # requires generic secret with name 'semgrep-app-token' and key 'token' in semgr8ns namespace
+# requires generic secret with name 'semgrep-app-token' and key 'token' in semgr8ns namespace

 With exception of the admission webhook, all Semgr8s resources reside in its namespace semgr8ns.
 Semgr8s exhibits a validating and an optional mutating admission webhook for use with the autofix feature.